anandology/python-practice-book/source/1-getting-started.rst

 Numbers
 -------

-We've already how to work with numbers.
+We already know how to work with numbers.

 .. code-block:: python